mars4science/Script-on-Python-to-seach-for-file-duplicales-delete-them-copy-marked/README.txt

-                        sync2 - same as sync but do both ways, from files to files_c then from files_c to files, deletefolders - delete top level folder(s) recursively in provided --files_d path if complete matched folders contents are found in database (--db) or other path (--files) by file sha256, name, size and modification time and only if file is found on each of all disks (--disks can be several times), also --notchecktime (optional), deletebylistondisk - delete (now move to --files_r location) files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within location (--files_d), deletebylistindb - delete files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within database (--db)
+                        sync2 - same as sync but do both ways, from files to files_c then from files_c to files, deletefolders - delete top level folder(s) recursively in provided --files_d path if complete matched folders contents are found in database (--db) or other path (--files) by file sha256, name, size and modification time and only if file is found on each of all disks (--disks can be several times), also --notchecktime (optional), deletebylistondisk - delete (now move to --files_r location) files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within location (--files_d), deletebylistindb - delete files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within database (--db), movebylistondisk - move files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within location (--files), movebylistindb - move files and folders with contents (aka recursively) based on list of sublocations provided (--files_l) within database (--db)

 options:
   -h, --help            show this help message and exit